 Second and Third Grade (The Compassionate Hawks Group) – Fall and Spring: Moral Tales Every day our children go forth into a complex world where they are often faced with difficult decisions and situations.
 Moral Tales attempts to provide children with the spiritual and ethical tools they will need to make choices and take actions reflective of their Unitarian Universalist beliefs and values.

-Fourth and Fifth Grade (The Kick-Butt Unicorns Group) – Fall Love Connects Us celebrates important ways Unitarian Universalists live our faith in covenanted community.
-Moved by love and gathered in spirit, we embrace our responsibility toward one another and the world at large.
-We encourage one another’s search for truth and meaning.
-We strive to be active in peace-making and other efforts to improve our world.
-Spring Our Whole Lives helps participants make informed and responsible decisions about their sexual health and behavior.
+Fourth and Fifth Grade (The Kick-Butt Unicorns Group)–Spring Our Whole Lives helps participants make informed and responsible decisions about their sexual health and behavior.
 With a holistic approach, Our Whole Lives provides accurate, developmentally appropriate information about a range of topics, including relationships, gender identity, sexual orientation, sexual health, and cultural influences on sexuality.
 The focus of the 4th/5th grade Our Whole Lives 8 week program is changing bodies and puberty.

 Crossing Paths (Sixth and Seventh Grade Group) – Fall and Spring: Crossing Paths joins the long line of visit-based UU curriculum going back 70 years.
-Church Across the Street was published in 1947.
-More recently, we’ve seen Neighboring Faiths (1997) and Building Bridges (Tapestry of Faith).
 Crossing Paths honors these previous curriculum and adds its own unique components, including an emphasis on theological grounding, a distinct take on religious pluralism (“Many Mountains, Many Paths”), an abundance of experiential learning and a deep commitment to family-centered activities.

-Eighth and Ninth Grade –Service and Social Justice projects, activities and discussion about hunger, homelessness and other topics relevant to this age group, and a service trip to NYC through the Friends Youth Service Opportunties Program, YSOP March 8th and 9th, 2019.
-Parents and caretakers of 8th/9th graders, look for an email from 12/19 about scheduling an orientaiton for parents/caretakers and youth participants in January 2019.
-Details about our 2019 trip are here.
+Eighth and Ninth Grade –Service and Social Justice projects, activities and discussion about hunger, homelessness and other topics relevant to this age group, and a service trip to NYC through the Friends Youth Service Opportunities Program,

 The High School Group